 I would start on Dribbble because the range of designers on there is pretty vast.
-The standard of work is incredible, and the nice thing about Dribbble is that you get to see their work in progress, following along with how the project comes about.
+The standard of work is incredible, and the great thing about Dribbble is that you get to see their work in progress, following along with how the project progresses.
 Another great feature is the “Explore by Tags” one, in which is where the filtering I mentioned earlier comes to be valuable.
 Try searching through some of the tags you had written down earlier to see if anything jumps out.

-Similar to Dribbble, Forrst tends to focus more on the web designers and developers so it’s a good place to start if that’s the type of designer you need.
+Similar to Dribbble, Forrst tends to focus more on the web designers and developers so it’s a good place to start if that’s the type of creative person you need.
 I’m not overly familiar with it despite having an account, but looking to the Popular Snaps shows some incredible designers on there.

 Coroflot is a popular hang out for designers and extended creative industries alike.
 It also allows for filtering by job type and the less-useful ‘years of experience’ – if their work is incredible, who cares how long they’ve been doing it for?
-Different I guess if you require a fulltime Design manager.
+Different I guess if you require a full time Design Manager.
 Maybe.

 99Designs / 99 Other Crappy Sites

 You can find good logo designers on crowdsourcing and sites that force designers to compete, of course, you can, but the average standard is much lower than the sites listed above.
 Looking over the work in their portfolios shows an excellent range of clipart on par with the Microsoft stock CD’s from the 90’s.
 If you need quick logo work with no budget to speak of, 99Designs is an option (I refuse to post a link to them so Google it…)